Living at Partis today

 There is weekly worship in the Chapel with Holy Communion every Sunday and a lay-led mid-week service.
 We celebrate Christmas, Easter, Harvest, and each year there is a Commemoration Day service to recognise the work done by Ann Partis and others since.

-Until recently the College employed a part-time Chaplain.
-Going forward, we plan instead to employ a Residents’ Support Officer, to support residents to live in the spirit of the almshouses.
+The College employs a part-time Chaplain to lead chapel services and a Residents’ Support Officer, to support residents to live in the spirit of the almshouses.
 The Residents’ Support Officer, will spend their time providing pastoral support to the residents – engaging with residents’ concerns and supporting respect for all.

-Each year the residents elect four Representatives, who meet regularly with the Trustees to discuss and agree upon matters of common interest.
-All of the residents are also invited to engage with the Trustees at regular meetings, and there are also many opportunities for residents to meet the Trustees informally.
+Residents meet regularly with the trustees to discuss and agree upon matters of common interest, particularly the upkeep and maintenance of the houses and grounds.
+Residents are invited to engage with the trustees at the quarterly Board Meeting, where they can raise issues of concern and update the trustees on activities.
+There are also many opportunities for residents to meet the trustees informally.

 The residents live their own lives, and some of them have part-time jobs or voluntary activities outside the College.
-Within the College the Social Committee arranges activities of various kinds to suit the residents’ wishes.
-In recent times there have been coffee mornings, film evenings, the occasional trip to a popular destination, and lots of tea and cake.
+Within the College there are activities of various kinds to suit the residents’ wishes.
+Recently residents have enjoyed chair yoga, and Art club is very popular, as well as regular catch ups over a cuppa - lots of tea and cake.

 Life at Partis can be as active or quiet as our residents wish.
 Many of the activities and groups are defined by the broad range of interests and life experience that our residents bring.
-Some residents are members of our Green Group and have been instrumental in implementing green initiatives to support our environmental agenda.
-There is also a Bicentenary planning group who are busy discussing ideas for ways to celebrate in 2025, these fantastic ideas include producing a book to celebrate the 200 years of Partis also planting trees and the creation of a memorial garden.
+Some residents take pleasure in the allotment beds provided and have enjoyed helping our gardener build leaf stores in the grounds.

 Personal Stories